slimemc12/Rekindle/README.md

 ## License

-This mod is licenced under the GPL-3.0 licence
+This mod is licenced under the MIT licence